 As tarakihi otolith sections are most often mounted in sets of 5 on each microscope slide, 100 slides have been selected for the reference collection, rather than 500 individual preparations.
 This is expected to be sufficient for quality control monitoring in assessing reader performance, and may be added to over time.
 The primary role of the reference set is to monitor ageing consistency (and accuracy) over both the short and long term, particularly for testing long-term drift, and to ensure consistency among age readers (Campana 2001).
-The tarakihi reference collection was assembled from about 4000 otolith samples (archived at NIWA Wellington) collected from the TAR 1, TAR 2 and TAR 3 fishstocks over the 2009-10 and 2010-11 fishing years.
-These fishing year samples were chosen specifically as the age estimation for tarakihi before 2009-10 was affected by ageing error, the use of only one reader, and different preparation methods, as well as being sampled from point-in-time trawl surveys.
-Despite this, the roughly random selection process of the reference set has ensured that the full seasonal distribution of the otolith samples collected from the TAR 1, TAR 2 and TAR 3 fishstocks since 2009-10 were well represented, and that the full length range is covered, while not being strongly dominated by those most abundant length classes in the commercial fishery (Figure 8).
+The tarakihi reference collection was assembled from about 4000 otolith samples (archived at NIWA Wellington) collected from the TAR 1, TAR 2 and TAR 3 fishstocks over the 2009- 10 and 2010-11 fishing years.
+These years were chosen specifically as the age estimation for tarakihi before 2009-10 was affected by ageing error, the use of only one reader, and different preparation methods, as well as being sampled from point-in-time trawl surveys.
+The roughly random selection process of the reference set has ensured that the full seasonal distribution of the otolith samples collected from the TAR 1, TAR 2 and TAR 3 fishstocks since 2009-10 were well represented, and that the full length range is covered, while not being strongly dominated by the most abundant length classes in the commercial fishery (Figure 8).
 Examples of these preparations for a range of fish size and age are presented in Section 2.7.1 (Figures 9-11).
 As tarakihi is a long-lived species, a reference collection of 500 otolith preparations is believed to be necessary for quality control monitoring purposes.
 Although growth variation for tarakihi between New Zealand fishstocks has been reported for juveniles (Vooren 1975), negligible differences exist between adult populations (Vooren 1977, Stevenson & Horn 2004), and it was agreed that the collation of stock- or sex-specific reference collections was unnecessary.

 Figure 8: Length and age proportions (lines) of tarakihi sampled for otoliths from the TAR 1, TAR 2 and TAR 3 commercial fisheries from 2009-10 to 2010-11 with a comparison of the selected subsample chosen for the reference set (histograms).
+Note that the ages in the age plot on the right hand side are affected by the issue described in paragraph 7 in Section 2.1 and therefore will be under-aged by 1 year.